Introduction: The long arm of product feedback

 - Share a customer-facing roadmap and release log (again, these are optional).

-With some process and transparency feature requests and product feedback from customers are no longer a political or emotional transaction between your users and customer-facing teams.
+With some process and transparency requests and product feedback from customers are no longer a political or emotional transaction between your users and customer-facing teams.
 Customers know their voice is heard and respect the decisions you make.

 Learn more from our industry-leading resources: